 At first I was thankful for her kindness, and I still am today.
-Yet, I realized that while I could have been without a meal or worse had an anaphylactic reaction to the food supplied by the festival’s vendors, this woman worried she would be in trouble for allowing in outside food.
-I felt saddened that the festival organization was not keen on allowing me to take safety precautions to protect myself, and that the employee could have faced being let go – simply because she’d agreed to keep me safe.
+Yet, I realized that while I could have been without a meal or worse, had an anaphylactic reaction to their food, this woman worried she would be in trouble for allowing outside food.
+I felt saddened that the festival organization was not keen on allowing me to take safety precautions to protect myself.
+Also, because the employee could have faced being let go – simply because she’d agreed to keep me safe.

 From the two experiences, I realized that food allergies are always going to be more pertinent to me than the rest of the world.
 Yet those who like me must manage severe allergies should not shy away from amazing experiences, such as a concert or festival.
 In my opinion that is letting fear consume your life, and that is simply no way to live.